Last Updated: August 18, 2021

 9. Global spending on customer experience has reached $500 billion in 2019.

-- For a company with $1 billion in annual revenue stands to increase the revenue with as much as $823 million over the next 3 years because of a moderate increase of customer experience.
+- A company with $1 billion in annual revenue stands to increase the revenue by as much as $823 million over the next 3 years because of a moderate increase in customer experience.